1.3. Reference Type Examples¶

 does not currently refer to a valid object (so it does not have contain

 a memory address).
-Therefore, we might say that variable sue
+Therefore, we might say that variable sue does

-not currently refer to any object as the variable contains null
+not currently refer to any object as the variable contains null.

-is an alias for some location
+Under the Hood: Remember, sue is an alias for some location

 in the computer’s primary memory (RAM).
 Since using the